-Before January, I hadn’t spared a thought for plus-sized women when promoting sustainable clothing.
+Up until a few years ago, I hadn’t given a thought to size-inclusivity when promoting sustainable clothing.
 But then I got a couple of messages in quick succession.
 First, this one by email:

 I stumbled onto your site and I’ve become extremely inspired.
 I decided that I wanted to make a change and the first change for me would be the clothing that I purchase.
 Do you know of any ethical clothing companies that sell plus sized clothing?